robbiemallett/sub_km/README.md

 The notebooks required to reproduce the analysis in the paper are in the /notebooks directory.

-The NP snow depth transect is stored in the /NP_transects directory.
+The NP snow depth transect data are stored in the /NP_transects directory.
+These were supplied in a private communication from the National Snow and Ice Data Center, in Boulder, CO, USA.
+They are not currently publicly available on the internet.

 ### Reproducing the main analysis & Figure 2